kubeflow/manifests/README.md

   - otherwise a component is a sub-directory
   - in all cases a component's name in app.yaml must match the directory name.
   - components are output as `<component>.yaml` under the kustomize subdirectory during `kfctl generate...`.
-  - in order to output a component a synthetic kustomization.yaml is created under manifests that sets common parameters and labels that looks like
+  - in order to output a component, a synthetic kustomization.yaml is created under manifests that sets common parameters and labels that looks like
 ```
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization